zzpwahaha/influxdb-cxx/READMEZZP.md

 -  ***Boost***:
    1. To monitor the process, we added `set(Boost_DEBUG ON)` in the CMakeLists.txt
    2. and it turns out we need a complete build of boost with both .dll and .lib in folder boost1_17_0\stage\lib.
-To get this, we need to run `b2  --build-type=complete stage` after bootstraping boost.
+To get this, we need to run `b2  --build-type=complete stage` after bootstraping boost (Full command `./b2.exe address-model=64 threading=multi --build-type=complete`).
    3. Furthermore, to make sure the makefile can find boost, we need to add
     ```c++
         set(BOOST_ROOT "C:/Software/Boost/boost_1_76_0")